qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/AdministratorApi.md

 - **Accept**: Not defined

 <a name="updateAdministratorPermission"></a>
-# **updateAdministratorPermission**
-> Permission updateAdministratorPermission(permission)

-Update the permission for an already existent administrator in the organization.
+## **PATCH** /administrator/updatepermission

 Update the permission for an already existent administrator in the organization.
 Only web-app administrators can access this end-point.

 ### Parameters